weichain/react-native-boilerplate/readme.md

 ### 1. Zustand for State Management

-We leverage Zustand for managing the application's state.
+We leverage [Zustand](https://github.com/pmndrs/zustand) for managing the application's state.
 It offers a simple and efficient way to handle state within your components.

 ### 2. React-Query for API Communication and Caching

-React-Query is our go-to tool for interacting with APIs, caching, and handling server state.
-It simplifies data fetching and caching, making your app responsive and performant.
+[React-Query](https://tanstack.com/query/v3/docs/react/overview) is our go-to tool for interacting with APIs, caching, and handling server state.
+It simplifies data fetching and caching, making our apps responsive and performant.
+Also eliminates the need to bloat our client state.

 ### 3. Expo for Rapid Development

-Expo is a valuable tool for speeding up the development process.
-It provides a wide range of pre-built components and features, allowing us to focus on business logic.
+Expo is an invaluable tool for speeding up the development process and for a while now has been a no-brainer when starting a new react-native application.
+It provides a world-class deployment process and wide range of pre-built features, allowing us to focus on business logic.
+We will be leveraging [expo-router](https://docs.expo.dev/routing/introduction/) so please get familiar with it before starting to work on a project.
+It's similar to how nextjs projects are structured.

 ### 4. Tamagui for UI

-Tamagui is our choice for UI components.
-It's designed for React Native, offering a consistent and visually appealing UI for your applications.
+[Tamagui](https://tamagui.dev/) is our choice for UI components.
+It's designed both for React Native and Web, offering a consistent and visually appealing UI for your applications.
+It supports utility props, theming, "styled" components, offers great UI composability/extensibility and thanks to its compiler - is super fast!

 ## Getting Started

 To get started with this boilerplate, follow these steps:

 1. Clone this repository.
-2. Install the required dependencies using `npm install` or `yarn install`.
+2. Install the required dependencies using `bun install`.
-3. Start the development server with `npm start` or `yarn start`.
+3. Start the development server with `bun start`.

 ## Project Structure

 Our project structure is designed for scalability and maintainability.
 Here's a brief overview:

--   `src/` contains your application's source code.
+- `app/` contains your application's source code.
+Everything that goes here is tied directly to expo-router and how screens both on native and web will be rendered/navigated to
 - `components/` for reusable UI components.
--   `screens/` for individual app screens.
+- `assets/` for fonts and media files.
+Keep in mind that for simple icons we should **always** check in the lucide library before bloating the assets folder with unoptimized and unnecessary images.
+- `context/` for store related logic.
+Our Zustand stores should go here.
+- `constants/` for constant declarations and enums.
+Follow the **SCREAMING_SNAKE_CASE** convention
--   `services/` for API and state management services.
+- `services/` for API services.
+Create a new **.service.ts\* file for each service and follow the sample service (**user.service.ts\*\*)
 - `hooks/` for custom hooks.
 - `utils/` for utility functions.

 ## How to Use

 Refer to the code samples and documentation within the project to understand how to use the selected technologies effectively.
 We aim to provide clean and well-documented code for easy onboarding.

+## This is a work-in-progress

+It will be periodically updated with more samples and improved structure.
+Also if there is a new major version of a dependency (e.g. Expo/Reanimated) - the repo will be updated accordingly.

 ## Feedback and Contributions